-The two government-wide statements report the Town's net assets and how they have changed.
-Net assets are the differences between the Town's total assets and total liabilities.
-Measuring net assets is one way to gage the Town's financial condition.
+The two government-wide statements report the Town's net position and how they have changed.
+Net position is the differences between the Town's total assets and total liabilities and deferred inflow of resources.
+Measuring net position is one way to gauge the Town's financial condition.